 Our board certified surgeons treat a large volume of patients from near and far, using the newest surgical approaches and equipment, including minimally invasive techniques and percutaneous procedures.
 This vast experience and their collaboration with the Heart & Vascular Center team of cardiovascular specialists, along with referring cardiologists, means better outcomes for our patients.

-Under the leadership of, Prem Shekar, MD, our cardiac surgeons specialize in open heart surgery and minimally invasive surgery for common conditions and the most complex cases.
+Our cardiac surgeons specialize in open heart surgery and minimally invasive surgery for common conditions and the most complex cases.
 We are one of few centers in the United States offering high-risk patients transcatheter aortic valve replacement (TAVR) without general anesthesia.
 Our surgeons are part of the Heart & Vascular Center’s multispecialty rapid response team, providing immediate 24-hour intervention for patients in life-threatening situations.

 Cardiac surgeons in the Heart & Vascular Center are shaping the future of heart surgery: conducting groundbreaking research and clinical trials, developing exciting new surgical methods and training the next generation of surgeons through our fellowship programs.

 Why the BWH Heart & Vascular Center for Cardiac Surgery?

 The Heart & Vascular Center is an international referral site, admitting the most complex patients from the United States and abroad.

 U.S. News & World Report ranks the Heart & Vascular Center as a top hospital in the specialty of cardiology and heart surgery with top scores for bypass surgery and heart failure treatment.

 Cardiac surgery ICU nurses hold the American Association of Critical Care Nurses (AACN) gold status Beacon Award for Excellence.